 Christi Carter attended AMI and was part of the cohort during the 2019-2020 year.
-She was deeply impacted by the sharing of experiences and networking to support professional development of women in higher education.
+She was deeply impacted by the sharing of experiences and networking to support the professional development of women in higher education.
 She has worked in the Office of Diversity, Equity, and Inclusion at the University of Wyoming as the Diversity Analyst, Recruitment and Training Facilitator since January 2019 and brings many experiences especially in hiring practices and compliance to UW.
 She manages the Employee Networks, Chairs the Accessibility Committee, and oversaw the successful Self-Identification Campaign along with serving in other committees and initiatives on campus.
-She sits on WYAPSE’s board of directors, a state chapter of a national organization called APSE that supports employment of individuals with developmental disabilities.
-Christi is very excited to be a part of CNWL/AMI’s board of directors to promote and continue advocacy for professional development of women in higher education.
+She sits on WYAPSE’s board of directors, a state chapter of a national organization called APSE that supports the employment of individuals with developmental disabilities.
+Christi is very excited to be a part of CNWL/AMI’s board of directors to promote and continue advocacy for the professional development of women in higher education.

 She is a graduate of Bowling Green State University in Ohio, a voice scholarship recipient, and studied under Metropolitan Opera Soprano Professor Myra Merritt.
 Christi made her operatic debut in Cavalli’s Gli amori d’Apollo e di Dafne, a North American premiere conducted by Paul Odette.
 Her professional operatic debut was in Monteverdi’s Il ritorno d’ulisse in patria at Chicago Opera Theater.
 She would go on to appear in John Adams A Flowering Tree and in Handel’s Orlando with the same company.